5. Additional communication, technology and regulatory considerations

 5.3 Additional security and enforcement considerations

 A revised layout may present new security risks, particularly where multiple queues are created.
 Owners and operators of public places are advised to consider the security implications of temporary interventions to support social distancing.
 To mitigate new security risks, we recommend that queuing is organised within areas that have existing protection such as vehicle security barriers.
-Where this is not possible you should consider: routing queues behind permanent physical structures (e.g. street furniture, bollards, trolley parks and bike racks) to provide a visual deterrent and delay; closing off vehicle access to shared spaces; adjusting servicing and delivery times; reducing the opportunities for vehicles (including potentially hostile vehicles mitigation) to interact with pedestrians; erecting robust barriers; introducing a reduced speed limit mandated using traffic calming.
+Where this is not possible you should consider: routing queues behind permanent physical structures (e.g. street furniture, bollards, trolley parks and bike racks) to provide a visual deterrent and delay; closing off vehicle access to shared spaces; adjusting servicing and delivery times; reducing the opportunities for vehicles (including potentially hostile vehicles mitigation) to interact with pedestrians; erecting robust barriers; introducing a reduced speed limit mandate and using traffic calming.
 Operators and authorities should not remove any security features / useful street furniture items without considering protective security in the round.
 Existing security regimes must not be compromised.

 Links to additional guidance can be found in the Appendix.